Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

         </tr>
         <tr>
           <td>Rich Client Applications</td>
           <td>This reference architecture is oriented towards a local application that is stand-alone.
-This architecture will not support your system as it requires a server to allow users to use it concurrently.
+This architecture will not support the USChat system as it requires a server to allow users to use it concurrently.
 This was discarded due to the usage of local components.
 </td>
         </tr>
         <tr>